|Website:||website containing additional information|

 - In case one deliverable fails, a retake opportunity will be provided.

-IMPORTANT: In order to pass this course, you need to have scored at least positive for (a) the Exam and (b) the Practical.
+IMPORTANT: In order to pass this course, you need to have scored at least 55 percent on each of the following: (a) the final exam, (b) the arithmetic average of small individual assignments, and (c) the practical team project .